A quick guide to LINQ with examples

 followed by First()

-.
-We can even peek into the source code of DistinctBy, one of those new LINQ methods, to see it’s not that intimidating after all.
+If we peek into the source code of DistinctBy, one of those new LINQ methods, we will see it’s not that intimidating after all.

 There are more LINQ methods than the ones we’ve seen so far.
 These are some of them.